 You may get the opportunity to enter the Berlin Film Festival, RSA Student Design Awards, Diversity Now and the Fashion Awareness Direct.
 This gives you the chance to enhance your profile in the management and communications side of the fashion industry.

-Sheffield Institute of Arts students make their mark at Graduate Fashion Week 2017
+Fashion design students make their mark at Graduate Fashion Week 2019

 This course prepares you for a career in